blue-yonder/devpi-cleaner/README.rst

 =================
 ::

-    usage: devpi-cleaner [-h] [--dev-only] [--force] [--password PASSWORD] server user package_specification
+    usage: devpi-cleaner [-h] [--batch] [--dev-only] [--force]
+                         [--password PASSWORD]
+                         server user package_specification

     A utility to clean packages from the Devpi server used at Blue Yonder.

     positional arguments:
-      server                The devpi server to operate on. user                  The devpi server of which to clean the indices package_specification
+      server                The devpi server to operate on. user                  The devpi server of which to clean the indices. package_specification
                             The specification of the package version(s) to remove.

     optional arguments:
-      -h, --help            show this help message and exit --dev-only            Remove only development versions as specified by PEP 440.
+      -h, --help            show this help message and exit --batch               Assume yes on confirmation questions.
+      --dev-only            Remove only development versions as specified by PEP 440.
       --force               Temporarily make indices volatile to enable package removal.
-      --password PASSWORD   The password with which to authenticate
+      --password PASSWORD   The password with which to authenticate.

 License
 =======